TaxAct Review 2024: A Solid and Frugal Tax Filing Option

 Finally, if you’re not totally satisfied with your TaxAct product for any reason, you can discontinue using it before completing your return and paying the fee.
 You can request a full refund within 30 days of receipt to get your money back.
 You can’t get a refund after you’ve printed or e-filed your return.

 Eligible filers can pay their TaxAct filing fees with a portion of their refunds to avoid an out-of-pocket cost.

-You’ll pay an additional fee for this service: $17.99 if you’re receiving your refund payment by direct deposit or $9.99 if you’re receiving it on a PayPower card.
+The processing fee will depend on how it will be deposited: $17.99 if you’re receiving your refund payment by direct deposit or $9.99 if you’re receiving it on a PayPower card.

 Protection Plus Audit Defense

 For TaxAct Professional users (tax pros filing taxes for clients), TaxAct works with Protection Plus to provide audit assistance and tax debt relief services for clients, regardless of where you filed.
 TaxAct covers your tax return for three full years and provides assistance with both State and Federal audits.